charles4/primefinder/README.md

 Currently, the program is under development (by me, who knew?).

-Anyways, right now you can compile the c code using
+Right now you can compile the c code using

 gcc -Wall -Pthread threaded_primefinder.c

-You can run the application with "./a.out somenumber"
+You can run a worker simply with "./a.out"

 You need nodejs installed to use the server.

-Once its installed you can run it using the command "nodejs index.js"
+Once its installed you can run it using the command "nodejs server.js min max"

-The server uses nodejs's cluster module, which is not stable at the moment.
-So hopefully it will keep working.

-As of right now, the client (the c code) can calculate primes and pass them to server.
-However, the server is not storing them and something is massively slowing down the code (it takes like 3 minutes to find the primes from 1-100).

-So that's what I'll be fixing next.
+So, first you launch the server.
+Then, you launch however many workers.

+Biggest problem right now is the mysql db I'm using, which is much to slow at insertions to keep up with the cluster.
+I'm trying to decide between having the nodejs server keep an array in memory and slowly submit the numbers a couple at a time, vs moving to a faster database.
+Or maybe both.
+I guess we'll see.

 Anyways, yeah.
 Thats about that.